Inference Description

 Note that while the traditional Metropolis-Hastings algorithm for MCMC will provably converge to a stationary distribution where the sequence of parameters represents a sample from the posterior distribution, no such claim has been mathematically proven for our method.

-Generate initial state
+Generate an initial epidemic trajectory

 Make "global" decision about proposed parameters